51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 - [Cloud Request Engine](cloud-request-engine.md)
 - [Usage sharing element](usage-sharing-element.md)

+(The reference implementations have an exclusion list containing the key name of the elements to exclude.)

 The following top-level entries might also be populated in the final JSON output:
 - If the sequence number set by the [Sequence Element](sequence-element.md) is less